Detect the Interactions that Matter in Matter: Geometric Attention for Many-Body Systems: Evaluation

 Attention mechanisms are only able to generalize to new, unseen data, if they are able to extract meaningful correlations between features.
 Spurious dependencies due to noise or incompleteness of the training dataset should be ignored.
 While the meaningfulness of correlations is difficult to judge in perceptual computer vision tasks for which attention was originally developed, the hierarchy of atomic interactions is well-known and can be used as reference for our application.

 \paragraph{Recovering covalent bonds} Covalent bonding is among the strongest types of interaction, which results from atoms sharing the charge density~\cite{bader1984characterization}.
+This bond type is easy to identify~\cite{furniss1989vogel, kutzelnigg2002einfuhrung}, which is why we use it to guide our interpretation of the learned attention coefficients.
 In our first experiment, we show that \textsc{GeomAtt} is able to recover the covalent bonds in molecules without any prior knowledge.
-Fig.~\ref{fig:att-visualization} shows the magnitude of the learned second order attention coefficients for selected molecules from the MD17 dataset and compares it with the true chemical bonding patterns (attention matrices for all molecules, layers and orders are shown in appendix \ref{app:attention-matrix-plots}).
-Our learned coefficients are in excellent agreement with the expected chemical bonds (see \fig\ref{fig:att-visualization}).
-We remark, that the bonding pattern can not be trivially deduced from the pairwise distance matrix between atoms, which becomes especially evident in the aspirin example in Fig.~\ref{fig:att-visualization}.
+Fig.~\ref{fig:att-visualization} shows the magnitude of the learned second order attention coefficients for selected molecules from the MD17 dataset and compares it with the true chemical bonding patterns (attention matrices for all remaining MD17 molecules, layers and orders are shown in appendix \ref{app:attention-matrix-plots}).
+Remarkably, our learned coefficients are in excellent agreement with the expected chemical bonds (see \fig\ref{fig:att-visualization}).
+We note, that the bonding pattern can not be trivially deduced from the pairwise distance matrix between atoms, which becomes especially evident in the aspirin example in Fig.~\ref{fig:att-visualization}.
 This experiment shows that the model is able to automatically select the most important interactions in a molecule.
 While this behavior might seem natural from a chemical perspective, there is no inherent reason for the network to act in a chemically meaningful way, instead of recovering spurious correlations between atom that just fit the data. \paragraph{Transfer learning by geometric translation}

 Every aggregation based on the attention coefficients $\alpha_{ij}^{(k)}$ can be understood as a geometric routing, as it assigns a scalar to each atomic pair only based on the geometry and the chosen correlation order $k$.
 The stacking of multiple routing layers then corresponds to a geometric translation of the molecular structure into individual atomic contributions.